lenkrieger/LenKrieger/README.md

 ### Oh, hello there.👋

 Welcome, my name is Sviatoslav, and i'm temporarily unemployed junior developer, with previous experience as sysadmin.
-I’m currently learning java and stable diffusion.
+I’m currently working on improving my c# and java knowledge.

 ### Languages